-Garages and permanent outbuildings Not applicable.
+Communal areas None.
+Garages and permanent outbuildings Visually inspected.
+There is an integral store accessed via a timber door.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property which are suitably bounded by post and wire fencing and timber fencing.
-The garden grounds mostly consist of laid grass, planted shrubs, paving and gravelled areas.
-There is a shared drive which leads to the rear of the property which could be used to allow for off street parking to the rear.
-There is a timber shed located in the rear garden, however this is not consider a permanent outbuilding for home report purposes.
+There are garden grounds to the front and rear of the property which are suitably bounded by timber fencing.
+The grounds mostly consist of gravelled areas, walkways and paving.
+There is a timber shed located in the garden however this is not considered a permanent outbuilding for home report purposes.
 Ceilings Visually inspected from floor level.
-Ceilings throughout the property are mostly of plasterboard materials.
-Within the bathroom, the ceiling is clad in uPVC and areas beneath cannot be inspected.
+Ceilings throughout the property are of plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are mostly lined with plasterboard and plaster on the hard.
+Internal partitions are of timber stud design, plasterboard lined on both faces.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is mainly suspended timber construction and partly of solid construction.
+The ground floor is suspended timber construction.
+The first floor is timber.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The internal doors are mostly a mixture of timber panelled and timber with glazed inserts.
+The skirting boards and door surrounds are timber.
+The staircase is timber.
+The kitchen fittings consist of floor and wall mounted units with a stainless steel sink.